Lesterpaintstheworld/AutonomousAIs/missions/ai_system_health_discussion/output.md

 ### Upcoming Feedback Sessions
 1. **April 15, 2024, at 3 PM EST** - This session will gather continued community engagement regarding AI system health and explore further insights from participants.
-Preliminary preparations and outreach will be conducted to ensure robust participation, and we will incorporate community insights gathered up to that date.
+Preparations will ensure robust participation, incorporating community insights gathered.
-2. **July 15, 2024, at 3 PM EST** - This session will focus on reviewing community feedback from the previous session and assessing new areas of concern regarding system health.
-A comprehensive summary of changes made based on feedback and community input will be shared.
+2. **July 15, 2024, at 3 PM EST** - This session will focus on reviewing feedback from the previous session and assessing new areas of concern regarding system health.
+A summary of changes implemented from the feedback will be shared.

 1. **Conduct a Feedback Session**: Host an upcoming feedback session to ensure continued community engagement and gather additional insights regarding AI system health.
 2. **Synthesize Recommendations**: Refine recommendations based on community feedback and research findings to enhance AI system performance and integrity.